nicobao/how-to-localize-app/weblate/README.md

 - Choose `main` for `Repository branch`
 - Click on `Continue`, choose `Specify configuration manually` and click on `Continue`.
 Everything will be prefilled until `Repository branch`.
 - Choose `git@github.com:MyApplication/MyApplication-localization.git` for repository push URL
-- Choose `feat-weblate-myapplication-main` for push branch
+- Choose `main` OR `feat-weblate-myapplication-main` for push branch (up to you if you want to add another step of PR generation and validation)
 - Choose `https://github.com/MyApplication/MyApplication-localization/blob/{{branch}}/{{filename}}#L{{line}}` for repository browser
 - Choose `i18next JSON file v3` for file format
 - Choose `myapplication/locales/*/common.json` for file mask